jayachsi/openshiftupdate/Day1/README.md

  - has its own OS Kernel
  - it supports command prompt in case of Windows, shell prompts ( bash, sh in case of Unix/Linux)

+## What is a Linux namespace?
+- its an isolated virtual sandbox environment
+- every container runs in its namespace
+- every container has its own port namespace
+- every container has its network namespace i.e a dedicated network stack (7 OSI Layers)

  ## Container Technology
  - is a software technology
  - it is an application virtualization technology